It was a complete fluke and it happened six months ago.

 Take a step back, sit down with your kids and glance together at what really matters in life.

-Classic Christmas Collection is available from bookstores in the US, Canada and UK:
+The Classic Christmas Collection (or the individual books) is available from bookstores in the US and elsewhere: